chargebyte/chargebyte-docs/docs/source/getting_started.rst

 ===============

-This chapter is intended to help you get started as easily as possible with EV charging together with the Charge SOM Evaluation Kit and the EVerest charging stack.
+This chapter is intended to help you get started as easily as possible with EV charging together with the Charge Control V and the EVerest charging stack.
 For this purpose, a basic DC charger is set up as an example and explained step by step.